If you would like to schedule a visit, please complete our Field Trip Application form.

 What to wear/bring

 A Real Food Farm field trip is an outdoor experience, rain or shine (except during severe weather such as lightning or heat advisories, in which case we will relocate into indoor spaces when possible until the conditions are safe).
 Visitors should dress appropriately for the weather and wear sturdy shoes for walking in grass, mud, and dirt paths.
 Visitors are encouraged to bring reusable water bottles, sunscreen, and bug spray with them.
-All visitors must sign a waiver before their visit – minors require a parent/guardian’s signature.

 How to prepare your students